igor-m/dho-remote/README.md

 in the first decade.

 Noise can be lowered by averaging on the oscilloscope.
 N=16 will give a 6dB lower noise floor.
+# Update log
+* V1.1
+1. corrected max selection when using multiple captures
+2. Fixed phase display from radian to degrees.